NYPL/metadata-documentation/index.md

 Welcome to the documentation site of the Metadata Services Unit (MSU) of the New York Public Library {: .fs-6 .fw-300 }

+{: .highlight-title }
+> 🚧 Under Construction (October 2022)
+>
+> This site is still being developed.
+Please contact us at metadata [at] nypl [dot] org if you have any questions or feedback.

 <!-- ---